bytecode-mike/docker-b00t/README.md

 ### Publish the Docker image with Gradle

 The Gradle Docker support is provided with the [bmuschko / gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin).
+If you use windows (or you use any boot2docker like environment) you need to call all the gradle commands from the _docker terminal_.

 #### Reasons for bmuschko gradle-docker-plugin